 I can't even imagine being a child and having to spend Christmas in the hospital.
 My guess is that's when volunteers are needed the most.

-Here's a couple ideas for how you can make Christmas seem a little better for a sick child:
+Here are a couple of ideas for how you can make Christmas seem a little better for a sick child:

 - Create and deliver gift baskets full of stuffed animals, books and small toys.

-- Go in a couple times a week and read to them as a group.
+- Go in a couple of times a week and read to them as a group.